Alexa Skills Kit Glossary

 You can deploy the service for a custom skill either as an AWS Lambda function or a web service.
 Smart home skills can only be hosted using Lambda.

-Slot: an argument to an intent that gives Alexa more information about that request.
-For example: “Alexa, ask History Buff what happened on June third".
+- An argument to an intent that gives Alexa more information about that request.
+For example, "Alexa, ask History Buff what happened on June third".
 In this statement,

-Smart Home Skill API: An API to create skills that give Alexa the ability to control smart home devices such as lights and switches.
-The Smart Home Skill API translates utterances such as
+- An API to create skills that give Alexa the ability to control smart home devices such as lights and switches.
+The smart home skill API translates utterances such as